Woodrow Wilson School of Public and International Affairs

 A six-hour teaching assignment (precepting), usually following the general examination, is required.

 After a candidate successfully completes the general examination and defends the written prospectus, the Ph.D. program committee approves entry into the dissertation phase of the program.

 The student prepares a dissertation for review by the faculty.
 Departmental acceptance of the dissertation qualifies the candidate for the final public oral examination.
-The final public oral examination is required by University regulations, and is conducted after the dissertation has been recommended for acceptance by the Woodrow Wilson School.
+The Final Public Oral (FPO) examination is required by University regulations, and is conducted after the dissertation has been recommended for acceptance by the Woodrow Wilson School.

-The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.
+The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the FPO examination sustained.

-To qualify for the degree, M.P.P. candidates must successfully complete eight courses in an approved program of study developed in consultation with a faculty adviser and maintain greater than a B- average.
+To qualify for the degree, M.P.P. candidates must successfully complete eight courses.

 A typical M.P.P. program of study will include a specialization in one of the school’s four fields of concentration:

-All M.P.P. students begin with a six-week summer program that includes intensive courses in microeconomics and statistics, and a policy analysis and leadership seminar
+All M.P.P. students begin with a seven-week summer program that includes intensive courses in microeconomics and statistics, and a policy analysis and leadership seminar.

 The summer program is designed to enhance students’ preparation for graduate-level courses.
 The seminar aims to introduce them to the approaches they will encounter in WWS courses during the academic year, while also helping them get to know their peers and refine their learning objectives for the year.